StackVista/stackstate-docs/setup/agent/windows.md

 **StackState Agent V2**
 {% endhint %}

 StackState Agent V2 can be installed on Windows systems .
 The Agent collects data from the host where it is running and can be configured to integrate with external systems.
-Retrieved data is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+Retrieved data is pushed to StackState.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

 ## Setup